Online gambling: Mobile gambling

-In-play gambling

-In-play gambling is a feature on many online sports betting websites that allows the user to bet while the event is in progress.
-A benefit of live in-play gambling is that there are much more markets.
-For example, in Association football a user could bet on which player will receive the next Yellow card, or which team will be awarded the next corner kick.

 Advance-deposit wagering

 Advance-deposit wagering (ADW) is a form of gambling on the outcome of horse races in which the bettor must fund his or her account before being allowed to place bets.
 ADW is often conducted online or by phone.
 In contrast to ADW, credit shops allow wagers without advance funding; accounts are settled at month-end.
 Racetrack owners, horse trainers and state governments sometimes receive a share of ADW revenues.

+Virtual sports

+Virtual Sports are electronic games that generate visual feedback on a display device.
+The term "virtual sports" is often used to describe software simulations of sports used for betting purposes.
+Some betting house and racinos use this kind of software because clients use to bet more than with the normal sports.

 Funds transfers

 The money for online gambling can come from credit card, electronic check, certified check, money order, wire transfer, or cryptocurrencies.
 Normally, gamblers upload funds to the online gambling company, make bets or play the games that it offers, and then cash out any winnings.
 Gamblers can often fund gambling accounts by credit card or debit card, and cash out winnings directly back to the card; most U.S. banks, however, prohibit the use of their cards for the purpose of Internet gambling, and attempts by Americans to use credit cards at Internet gambling sites are usually rejected.
 A number of electronic money services offer accounts with which online gambling can be funded.